Parallel-NetCDF/PnetCDF/benchmarks/README.md

      but in a 2D `*-block` pattern.
    + Write and read performance are measured and reported separately.

+* C/pnetcdf_put_vara.c
+   + This program writes a series of 3D variables with 2D block-block partitioning pattern.
+Each variable is a record variable.
+The number of variables, variable size, number of time records, and the NetCDF file format can be customized through command-line options.
+In addition, option '-i', if set, PnetCDF nonblocking APIs will be used to write to the file.

+* C/netcdf_put_vara.c
+   + This sequential NetCDF-C program writes a series of 3D variables.
+Each variable is a record variable.
+The number of variables, variable size, number of time records, and the NetCDF file format can be customized through command-line options.
+   + This program and `C/pnetcdf_put_vara.c` can be used to compare the performance of NetCDF and PnetCDF when running sequentially, i.e. one process.

 * FLASH-IO
    + FLASH is a reacting hydrodynamics code developed at University of Chicago. https://astro.uchicago.edu/research/flash.php